TechDufus/dotfiles/README.md

 This playbook includes a custom shell script located at `bin/dotfiles`.
 This script is added to your $PATH after installation and can be run multiple times while making sure any Ansible dependencies are installed and updated.

-This shell script is also used to initialize your environment after installing `Ubuntu`, performing a full system upgrade and creating your `~/.config/dotfiles/values.yaml` configuration file as mentioned above.
+This shell script is also used to initialize your environment after installing `Ubuntu` and performing a full system upgrade as mentioned above.

 > NOTE: You must follow required steps before running this command or things may become unusable until fixed.